Ph3nol/NotificationPusher/doc/apns-adapter.md

     Sly\NotificationPusher\Model\Push
 ;

-// First, instanciate the manager.
+// First, instantiate the manager.
 //
-// Example for production environement:
+// Example for production environment:
 // $pushManager = new PushManager(PushManager::ENVIRONMENT_PRODUCTION);
 //
 // Development one by default (without argument).